-Long whiskers are often a sign of a healthy diet however many cats have shorter whiskers and also have an excellent diet.
+Long whiskers on cats are often a sign of a healthy diet, however many cats have shorter whiskers and also have an excellent diet.

 A diet rich in protein helps cats to develop strong and healthy whiskers whether they are long whiskers or short whiskers.

 Whiskers are made of keratin, which is a type of protein.
-In addition, whiskers are relatively thick and contain a lot of blood vessels.
+Whiskers are also relatively thick and contain a lot of blood vessels.

 Why Are My Cats Whiskers Longer On One Side?

-Another reason and a common one is that some cats like to rub the side of their face on surfaces.
-Any surface and particularly where there an edge is popular, for example, the sides and edges of cupboards, table legs any furniture in general.
+Another reason why whiskers may be longer one one side than the other, and a common one is that some cats like to rub the side of their face on surfaces.
+Cats will rub their faces on any surface and particularly one where there an edge, for example, the sides and edges of cupboards, table legs any furniture in general.

 One of our cats loved rubbing his face along the side of my shoes when I was sitting.
 He did this repeatedly and quite vigorously.